andrewkriley/environments-lab/README.md

 How to Set Up the Workflow
 1. Configure Environments
-Before you can run the workflow, you must set up the environments in your repository.
-Go to Settings > Environments in your GitHub repository.
-Create three new environments: development, qa, and production.
+Before you can run the workflow, you must set up the environments in your GitHub repository.
+Go to Settings > Environments and create three new environments: development, qa, and production.

 2. Add Secrets and Variables
 Within each environment, add the secrets and variables that the workflow will use.